See a doctor

 Medical services are available to all SFU students.
-Health & Counselling operates two medical clinics located on the Burnaby and Vancouver campuses.
-Masks are still required at all times in the clinics.
+Health & Counselling operates two medical clinics located on the Burnaby and Vancouver campuses with services in-person or by phone/virtual for all students.

 See hours, location, and booking info

-Registered nurses and psychiatric nurses are available for a variety of concerns.
-View more
+stethoscope Nurses are available for a variety of concerns.
+View

 ASSESSMENTS, DOCUMENTATION, AND MEDICAL REFERRALS